Development Officer Salary

 Popular Skills for Development Officer

-Development Officers seem to exploit a large range of skills on the job.
-Most notably, skills in Major Gifts Fundraising, Proposal Writing, Customer Relationship Management, and Fundraising are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Social Media Marketing, Event Management, and Oral / Verbal Communication.
-Those familiar with Event Planning also tend to know Marketing Communications and Grant Writing.
+Survey takers working as Development Officers report using a large range of professional skills.
+Most notably, skills in Major Gifts Fundraising, Proposal Writing, Fundraising, and Customer Relationship Management (CRM) are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Social Media Marketing, Event Management, and Oral / Verbal Communication.
+Most people skilled in Event Planning are similarly competent in Marketing Communications and Grant Writing.

 Pay by Experience Level for Development Officer